Electricity Procurement: The 3 Important Questions

 When to Buy Electricity?

 Established on the New York Mercantile Exchange (NYMEX), the benchmark price for electricity trades every business day.
 Every month has a distinct trading value for both on-peak oriented consumption and off-peak.
-Electricity is a futures price because prices trade for the current calendar year (and future years) beyond the current month.
+Moreover, electricity is a futures price because prices trade for the current calendar year (and future years) beyond the current month.

 How We Help Businesses Decide When to Do Electricity Procurement